corsairmarks/deassimilate_machines/mod/README.md

 * 1.0.1 Support updated flag from Full Military Service for Battle Thralls
 * 1.0.2 Support Gestalt Dissociation when the player also has Transcendence (psionic assimilation)
 * 1.0.3 Code refactoring - no functionality changes
+* 1.1.0 Update for Stellaris version 3.1.* "Lem" - no changes to what the mod does, just integrated a few minor underlying game changes

 ## Source Code